-There are analog fuel gauges installed on the console:

-• Fuel Gauges - Indicates level of fuel in the fuel tank, in fractions of a full tank.
-The port side gauge shows the level in the aft tank and the starboard gauge shows the level in the forward tank.
+An analog fuel gauge on the console indicates the level of fuel in the fuel tank, in fractions of a full tank.

 Located on the left of the switch panel are indicator lights to indicate when any of the bilge pumps are running, and when the generator is running.